11ty/eleventy/docs/collections.md

-# Collections
+# Collections (and Tags)

 While [pagination](pagination.md) allows you do iterate over a data set to create multiple templates, a collection allows you to group content in interesting ways.
-A piece of content can be a part of multiple collections, merely by assigning a value to the `tags` key in the front matter.
+A piece of content can be a part of multiple collections, merely by assigning the same string value to the `tags` key in the front matter.

-## A single tag
+## A Blog Example

-**Example**, `mypost.md` has a single tag `post`:
+For a blog site, your individual post files may use a tag called `post`, but it can be whatever you want.
+In this example, `mypost.md` has a single tag `post`:

 ```
 ---